FranciscoHu17/BipedalWalker/README.md

 # BipedalWalker

 ## About
 In this project, we utilized three reinforcement learning algorithms to teach our agent to walk which were Q-learning, Deep Q-Network (DQN), and Twin Delayed DDPG (TD3).
-The agent we used was from a OpenAI Gym environment called BipedalWalker-v3.
+The agent we used was from the OpenAI Gym environment called BipedalWalker-v3.
 The objective of the agent is to get a score of 300 or higher without falling.
 The score is defined as the cumulative rewards gathered for a particular episode.
 It is calculated as a function of the agents movements and if the agent were to fall, then it would get a score of -100.
 More information at https://gym.openai.com/envs/BipedalWalker-v2/

 We evaluated the performances of our algorithms with a comprehensive academic report.
 This could be found at https://github.com/FranciscoHu17/BipedalWalker/blob/main/BipedalWalkerReport.pdf